The Complete Guide to Business Liquidation

 In comparison, involuntary liquidation occurs following a court decision.
 A court-ordered liquidation occurs when a liquidator is appointed by the court to wind up a company.
 This generally happens following an application to the court, usually by a creditor, but a director or majority of shareholders can also make an application.

 Liquidation is the only way to fully wind up a company and terminate its existence.
-If you merely sell the company’s assets and pay its debts, the company structure is still in place and so the company still exists.
+If you merely sell the company’s assets and pay its debts, the company structure is still in place and remains in existence.

 What does it mean when a company goes into liquidation?

-Essentially, directors have no authority, all bank accounts are frozen, and all employment can be terminated.
+Essentially, directors have no authority.
+All bank accounts are frozen and employees can be terminated.
 Business trading can only resume if the liquidator believes that continued trading would be in the best interests of the creditors, and any necessary employment can be rehired by the liquidator.
 This generally happens when the liquidator believes the business will be sold as a ‘going concern’, or to complete and sell works-in-progress.

 What is the difference between business liquidation and voluntary administration?